ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages-read.md

 ## How to Access

 - Select **Users → Messaging → Private Messages** from the Administrator menu.
+Or...
-- Or select the **Private Messages** button in the Status bar of Administrator pages.
+- Select the **Private Messages** button in the Status bar of Administrator pages.
 This button will be absent if there are no incoming private messages.
+Then...
-- Next, click on a Message Subject link to open the **Private Messages:
+- Select a Message Subject link to open the *Private Messages: View* page.
-  View** screen.

 ## Screenshot